Rest assured, safety is TCAT’s top concern.

 1. Question: How is the coronavirus impacting service?

 Answer: In response to a substantial drop in ridership due to stay-at-home directives, TCAT started scaling back service in March 2020.
 As ridership began recovering over the summer TCAT added back service.
 For the fall service period that started Aug.
 30, most service is operating as normal or at about 90% compared to the same period last year.
 As of February, ridership is at about 25% of what it normally is this time of year.
-Spring service started Feb.
-7.
+Spring service started Sun., Feb.
+7 and ends Sat., May 29.
+Summer service starts Sun., May 30, and information will soon be available.

 The crisis also prompted TCAT to cease accepting fares March 20 through Sept.
 5 so that riders would not have to use the farebox, which is located next to the driver area.
 Now that driver barriers are installed (see photo left), TCAT is again able to collect fares.
 See fare and pass options here.